markxoe/mini-wait-on/readme.md

 - `-t {s}` Timeout in seconds.
 Defaults to Infinity
 - `-v` Displays some verbose info.
 Currently only when an resource is marked as done
+- `-q` Lets the CLI run quietly.
+This has an higher priority than `-v`.
+- `-hd` HTTPs request delay in milliseconds.
+Defaults to 1 second (This is the short pause bbetween every HTTPs request)

 ## Limitations